Military Develops Iron Man ExoskeletonTHE SUPERHERO: Iron Man

 Start stitching your suits, guys.
 Start stitching your suits.

-The gloves would work by using an electrical field to pump small amounts of water through microscopic holes, thus using
+The gloves would work by using an electrical field to pump small amounts of water through microscopic holes.

 High School student invents suction technology using vacuums